KingsCafe/Clustering_Streamlit/README.md

 # Project 2 - Macdonald's Menu Analysis -
 https://github.com/KingsCafe/Mike_Portfolio/blob/main/macdonal_menu_analysis_with_jupyter.ipynb
-To analyze each menu category and provide insights on nutrition content:
+#### To analyze each menu category and provide insights on nutrition content:

-Business Understanding
+Business Understanding:
 1. Food that contains highest fiber content
 2. calories in macdonald's food
 3. Explore content of daily average % of cholesterol and sodium in McDonald's menu versus other nutrition.